Mast Cell Foundations: Mediators and Receptors – info for those with Mast Cell Activation Syndrome or Histamine Intolerance

 With haywire mast cells, the receptors don’t work like they should.
 (More on that when we talk about degranulation.)
 That means inflammation continues to be produced in your body.
-When inflammation becomes chronic is when it’s a problem.
+Chronic inflammation can be a problem.

-There are lots of symptoms that are a result of chronic inflammation.
+Many symptoms are a result of chronic inflammation.

 Serious chronic mast cell inflammation can show up as: